wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/7-exercise-reduce-traffic-with-batched-requests.md

 ## Submit three (3) GET requests in a single batch

-All batch requests are submitted as HTTP POST's to a specific endpoint: https://graph.microsoft.com/v1.0.0/$batch.
+All batch requests are submitted as HTTP POSTs to a specific endpoint: https://graph.microsoft.com/v1.0/$batch.
 The `$batch` query parameter is what tells Microsoft Graph to unpack the requests submitted in the body.

 Set the request to an HTTP **POST** and the endpoint of the request to **https://graph.microsoft.com/v1.0/$batch**.

 Add the following JSON to the **Request Body** input box.
 This JSON code will issue three requests:

-- Request the current user's `displayName`, `jobTitle` and `userPrincipalName` properties
+- Request the current user's `displayName`, `jobTitle`, and `userPrincipalName` properties
 - Request the current user's email messages that are marked with high importance
 - Request all the current user's calendar events